hafezomar/lichess-game-analysis/README.md

 ### 00_dataset_feasibility.ipynb

-This notebook checks whether the dataset is suitable for analysis.
+This notebook checks whether the dataset is suitable for analysis and prepares a clean game-level dataset for later SQL work.

 Main steps completed:

-* Loaded a selected subset of columns from the large raw CSV
+* Loaded selected metadata columns from the full 200,000-row raw dataset
 * Checked row structure and confirmed that each row represents one chess game
-* Dropped raw index artifact columns
+* Inspected raw index artifact columns and created a clean `game_id`
+* Checked consistency between `Date` and `UTCDate`
+* Converted the game date into a proper datetime column
 * Checked missing values in key metadata columns
+* Identified a small number of missing rating-difference values
 * Checked duplicate records
-* Inspected numeric rating ranges and rating-difference outliers
+* Inspected rating ranges and rating-difference outliers
-* Created an initial `winner` feature from the game result
+* Created a readable `winner` feature from the raw game result
+* Created rating-difference features such as `rating_diff_white_minus_black`, `abs_rating_diff`, and `rating_favorite`
+* Identified 5 abandoned games with `Result = '*'`
-* Explored early crosstab-based insights about time controls and game endings
+* Explored early crosstab-based patterns between category, termination type, and winner
+* Exported a clean game-level dataset for SQL analysis

+The abandoned games are kept in the processed dataset for completeness, but they should be excluded or handled separately in any analysis that depends on knowing the winner.

+### 01_sql_game_analysis.ipynb

+This notebook focuses on analyzing the clean game-level dataset with SQLite.

+Planned analysis questions include:

+* How do termination types differ across Bullet, Blitz, Rapid, and Classical games?
+* Are faster categories more likely to end by time forfeit?
+* Are time-forfeit wins balanced between White and Black?
+* How often does the rating favorite win?
+* Are upsets more common in faster game categories?
+* How do close-rating games differ from games with a clear rating favorite?

+### 02_eval_analysis.ipynb

+This notebook is planned for later analysis of the engine-evaluation columns.

+The raw dataset contains many evaluation columns such as `Eval_ply_1`, `Eval_ply_2`, and so on.
+These columns are more chess-specific and require more careful interpretation, so they are intentionally deferred until after the game-level SQL analysis is complete.

+Possible future questions include:

+* How does engine evaluation change across the opening and middle game?
+* Can large evaluation swings be used to identify blunders or turning points?
+* Do evaluation swings differ across rating groups or time-control categories?
+* Are faster games associated with more unstable evaluation patterns?

+This part of the project will be treated as a separate extension, not mixed into the initial game-level feasibility and SQL notebooks.

+### 03_visualizations_insights.ipynb

+This notebook is planned for turning the main SQL and analysis outputs into clear visualizations and written insights.

+The goal of this notebook is not to create many charts for decoration.
+Instead, it will focus on communicating the strongest findings from the project clearly and honestly.

+Planned work includes:

+* Visualizing time-forfeit rates across game categories
+* Visualizing winner distributions by category and termination type
+* Visualizing rating-favorite performance
+* Visualizing upset patterns across game categories
+* Writing concise insight summaries under each major chart
+* Separating strong findings from limitations and assumptions

+This notebook will act as the final storytelling layer of the project.

 ## Early Findings

 The first useful insight is that faster time controls appear to change how games end.
-In the 20,000-game sample, Bullet games had a much higher time-forfeit rate than Blitz, Rapid, or Classical games.
+In the full game-level metadata dataset, Bullet games have a much higher time-forfeit rate than Blitz, Rapid, or Classical games.

-At the same time, time-forfeit wins appeared to be fairly balanced between White and Black.
+At the same time, time-forfeit wins appear to be fairly balanced between White and Black.
 This suggests that faster formats may increase the importance of the clock without strongly favoring one color.

-These findings are still preliminary and will be tested more carefully in later analysis.
+These findings are still preliminary and will be tested more carefully in the SQL analysis notebook before being turned into final visualizations and written insights.

 ## Next Steps

 Planned next steps:

-* Create a cleaned game-level dataset
+* Continue the SQL analysis notebook using the cleaned game-level dataset
-* Export the cleaned sample into SQLite
+* Analyze time-forfeit rates across game categories
+* Analyze rating-favorite performance and upset rates
+* Create clear summary tables from SQL queries
+* Build the engine-evaluation notebook as a later extension
-* Build a second notebook focused on SQL analysis
+* Create a final visualization and insights notebook after the SQL analysis is stable
-* Analyze rating advantage, upset rates, time-forfeit rates, and opening patterns
-* Optionally engineer features from clock and engine-evaluation columns

 ## Tools Used